Common Types of Nursing Home Abuse

 The simple fact is this: With appropriate care, no one living in a nursing home should suffer from malnutrition.
 No one.
 Nursing home staff and administrators need to make nutrition a top priority, and if a resident is suffering from a condition that makes him or her susceptible to malnutrition, the nursing home has a duty to ensure that they have the opportunity to receive adequate care in a hospital.
 With only rare exceptions, any failure that leads to malnutrition in a nursing home is grounds for legal action.

-At Bottaro Law, we provide experienced legal representation for nursing home residents and their families throughout Massachusetts and Rhode Island.
+At the Bottaro Law Firm, LLC, we provide experienced legal representation for nursing home residents and their families throughout Massachusetts and Rhode Island.
 All consultations are completely confidential, and a member of our legal team will gladly come to you at a time that fits your schedule.
 It is important that you act quickly, and we’re ready to help you 24 hours a day, 7 days a week.
 Call (401) 777-7777 or contact us online to get started.

 Understaffing and Nursing Home Malnutrition